Hardshell vs. Softshell Jackets: Which Is Best for You?

 Hunter R. breaks down the differences between hardshell and softshell jackets to help you find the perfect outer layer for your days outside.

 There are so many options when it comes to shopping for a new ski jacket.
-Different features, styles, fabric, colors, brands, etc. It can be a bit overwhelming!
+Different features, styles, fabrics, colors, brands, etc. It can be a bit overwhelming!

 One of the first questions you’ll come to in your hunt for the perfect jacket is if you want a hardshell jacket or a softshell jacket.
 This can be a complicated question to answer since both have pros and cons, so let’s break it down so you can get more clarity about which one is the ideal choice for you.